tian-gua/go-db-helper/README.md

 **SetTimeout(timeout time.Duration)**

-if you implemented the Connetion interface by yourself,you can call SetConnection function to change the framework internal Connection
+if you implemented the Connetion interface by yourself,you can call the SetConnection function to change the framework internal Connection implementation

 **func SetConnection(c Connection)**